camerahacks/rpilocator-rss-feed/README.md

 NTFY_TOPIC = '<your topic here>'
 ```

-If you want to use a private ntfy instance, you can also edit the `NTFY_BASE_URL` (without tailing /).
+If you want to use a private ntfy instance, you can also edit the `NTFY_BASE_URL` (without trailing /).

 ### Pushbullet

-Download Pushbullet to your device (Android/iOS app or Browser extension).
+Download Pushbullet to your device (Android/iOS App or Browser extension).
 After logging in to your Pushbullet account, create an Access Token.
 This token is used to send a push notification to your devices through the Pushbullet API.

 Edit the script and enter your Access Token.